Fast growth gets noticed.

+There is no rule that says you have to become impressive as fast as possible.
+No universal deadline by which you must have figured out the important things, built the visible results, or arrived at the version of yourself other people can recognize and confirm.
 And yet the pressure to move faster is constant.
 It is in the feed.
 It is in the conversation.
-It is in the way we talk about ambition and success and growth as though they are things that should be happening quickly, visibly, and on a schedule that fits inside a social media post.
+It is in the way we talk about ambition as though it should be happening quickly, visibly, and on a schedule that fits inside a social media post.

 You do not have to participate in that.

-The Pressure to Rush Is Not Neutral
+Why the Pressure to Rush Is Not Neutral

 The pressure to move faster has real costs.
 It makes you skip steps.
 It makes you perform progress instead of building it.
-It makes you optimize for looking like you are growing rather than actually growing — which produces a version of you that is impressive from the outside and hollow in the places that matter.
+It makes you optimize for looking like you are growing rather than actually growing, which produces a version of you that is impressive from the outside and hollow in the places that matter.

 Rushing your growth does not speed it up.
 It redirects it.
 Instead of building something real, you end up building a performance of something real.
 And the gap between the performance and the reality becomes its own source of exhaustion.